Top 5 Reasons to Love Business Process Automation

 Tim was struggling in his role as a marketing manager for a large, traditional engine manufacturer.
 He had only been at his new role for a few weeks, but already saw why the previous person had left.

 He got an email from Karen, who led the email marketing program, asking his approval for the latest campaign.
 Tim had to scroll down through an email chain of so many versions, edits, revisions, and suggestions that he had no idea how many people had touched it before him.
-In his last management meeting, Tim was yelled from Sales because some of the emails included old pricing information that wasn’t updated from an earlier version.
+In his last management meeting, Tim was yelled at from Sales because some of the emails included old pricing information that wasn’t updated from an earlier version.

 At a team meeting he asked for a status update on the SEO campaign.
 Everyone looked around at each other.
 “I’m still waiting for Paula to approve the budget,” Eric said.
 “She already sent her approval, weren’t you on that email?” said Karen.
 “Well, then I think we still need the ad edited,” said Eric.
 “Who’s doing that?” asked Tim.
 No one spoke.